lingchen42/keras-tensorflow-gpu-singularity-container/README.md

     sudo make install
     ```

-## Build singularity container (all done inside ubuntu-vm)
+## Build singularity container inside ubuntu-vm
-1. Check NVIDIA driver version on the cluster, download the same version driver from NVIDIA website.
+1. Check NVIDIA driver version on the cluster, download the same version driver from NVIDIA website in the vm.
     ```
     nvidia-smi
     ```